|

 Fiscal Agent: an eligible, tax-exempt organization through which nonprofit organizations or coalitions of individuals, who do not have tax-exempt status through the IRS, may apply.
 The eligible organization becomes the legal applicant of record, redistributes funds to the group actually carrying out the project, and becomes responsible for seeing that all required documents are filed with the Council.
 Anyone considering using a fiscal agent should contact the appropriate program coordinator.

 Fiscal Year (FY): the year-long period representing the organization's accounting period.
-The state's fiscal year runs from July 1 to June 30.
+The State of New Hampshire fiscal year runs from July 1 to June 30.

 Folk Arts: An art form passed down from one generation to the next within families and communities.
 Folk arts are most often learned informally within a community or family.
-In a traditional art form, the sense of what is beautiful, meaningful, and well done is defined more by the community than by an individual.
+In folk arts, the sense of what is beautiful, meaningful, and well done is defined by the community from which the tradition emerges.

 Full-time Personnel: the total number of persons employed 35 or more hours per week on work specifically identified with the arts activities to be funded by a grant.